awarnes/challenge/classes.md

 };
 ```

 However, we would quickly be combining a bunch of unrelated code into a single class.
-When we instantiate a Vehicle we wouldn't actually be using a lot of the code we'd written (though maybe we'd have a pretty cool flying car?).
+When we instantiate a `Vehicle` we wouldn't actually be using a lot of the code we'd written (though maybe we'd have a pretty cool flying car?).

 This is where inheritance comes in.
-When we have these different sub-types of Vehicle we can use inheritance to keep the common functionality centralized in the base class but _extend_ the specific functionality into other classes.
+When we have these different sub-types of `Vehicle` we can use inheritance to keep the common functionality centralized in the base class but _extend_ the specific functionality into other classes.
+Here we'll use the `extends` keyword to inherit the functionality from the `Vehicle` class to be used in the more specific `Car` class.

 ```javascript
 class Car extends Vehicle {